ministryofjustice/hmpps-probation-integration-services/README.md

 ```

 # Build
 IntelliJ will automatically build your code as needed.
-Any tasks you run from the root project, without specifying a project name will be ran on all the children.
+Any tasks you run from the root project, without specifying a
+project name will be run on all the children.
 To build the entire repository using Gradle, run:
 ```shell
 ./gradlew build
 ```